mission10hq/craftcms-block-styles/README.md

 # Block Styles

-Style dropdown for Neo blocks
+Style dropdown for Matrix blocks

 ## Requirements

-This plugin requires Craft CMS 4.5.0 or later, and PHP 8.0.2 or later.
+This plugin requires Craft CMS 5.0.0 or later, and PHP 8.0.2 or later.

 ## Installation
 Open your terminal and run the following commands: